How Do You Report A Data Breach To The ICO?

 You can report a personal data breach to the ICO within three months of your last meaningful contact with the organisation in question.
 The ICO may then choose to open an investigation into the breach, but they cannot provide any form of compensation.

 That’s where we can help.
-Get in touch with our advisors today to find out more about how we can help you claim compensation after suffering harm as a result of a personal data breach.
+Get in touch with our advisors to find out more about how we can help you claim compensation after suffering harm due to the consequences of a personal data breach.

 How Long After A Data Breach Should The ICO Be Notified?